andresdotsh/fisejs/README.md

 ```

 # :)
-I started this project to learn and practice NodeJs, so feel free to correct me or suggest me improvements through **GitHub** or [Twitter](https://twitter.com/andrewrosvel "@andrewrosvel").
+I started this project to learn and practice NodeJS, so feel free to correct me or suggest me improvements through **GitHub** or [Twitter](https://twitter.com/andrewrosvel "@andrewrosvel").
 I'll try to make it better with time.